oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/lsu_control/README.md

 | KernelDefault                  | directly loads data from read accessor, instead of using the ```INTEL::lsu``` class

 The kernel design requests data from global memory in a contiguous manner.
 Therefore, both the prefetching LSU and the burst-coalesced LSU would allow the design to have high throughput.
 However, the prefetching LSU is highly optimized for such access patterns, especially in situations where we know, at compile time, that such access pattern exists.
 This will generally lead to significant area savings.
-As a result, between the two kernels, ```KernelPrefetch``` and ```KernelBurst```, an improvement in area should be observed with ```KernelPrefetch```.
+As a result, between the two kernels, ```KernelPrefetch``` and ```KernelBurst```, an improvement in the area should be observed with ```KernelPrefetch```.
 The kernel ```KernelDefault``` shows the same design without using the LSU controls extension.
-This kernel acts as both a baseline and illustrates the difference in syntax between using the LSU controls and not.
+This kernel acts as both a baseline and illustrates the difference in syntax between using the LSU controls and not using them.

 ## Key Concepts
 * The basic concepts of LSU styles and LSU configurability